Four Keys to Circular Recycling: An Aluminum Container Design Guide

 Smart Design for Recycling

-In recent years, the aluminum industry in the United States has noted the increased use of elements including plastic labels and tops, shrink sleeves, adhesives and other non-aluminum components in what have traditionally been single-material aluminum containers.The introduction of these contaminants into the recycling stream is diluting the value of aluminum can recycling, causing operational and compliance problems for recyclers and creating safety issues for workers.
+Smart design of aluminum containers begins with an understanding of how contamination – particularly plastic contamination – in the aluminum recycling stream can negatively impact recycling operations and even create operational and safety issues.
+With more and more products being packaged in aluminum in recent years, the industry has noted a sharp increase in elements including plastic labels and tops, shrink sleeves, adhesives and other non-aluminum components in what have traditionally been single-material aluminum containers.
+These contaminants are increasingly ending up in the aluminum beverage can recycling stream — diluting value in the system, causing operational and compliance problems for recyclers and creating safety issues for workers.

 While the aluminum industry recognizes that container design is a dynamic and ever-evolving field, it is important for companies to understand how design choices can impact the recycling of aluminum containers at the end of life.
 Aluminum container recycling is critical to both the economics and the environmental impact of the product.